truera/trulens/trulens_eval/examples/README.md

 ## Contents

-- `models`

-    Examples using a variety of large language models from different sources.
+- **`models/`** -- Examples using a variety of large language models from different sources.

-    - `alpaca7b_local_llm.ipynb`

-       Personal assistant with Alpaca7B running locally using HuggingFacePipeline's from_model_id.
+    - `alpaca7b_local_llm.ipynb` -- Personal assistant with Alpaca7B running locally using HuggingFacePipeline's from_model_id.

+- **`frameworks/`** -- Collection of examples using different frameworks for constructing an LLM app.

+    - `llama_index/`

+        Examples using llama-index as a framework.

+        - `llama_index_async.ipynb` -- How to use the async and streaming capabilities of Llama-Index and monitor the results using trulens.

+        - `langchain_groundtruth.ipynb` -- Evaluate an Llama-Index application using ground truth.

+        - `llama_index_example.ipynb` -- Question-answering with a in-memory vector store of contexts loaded from the web.

+        - `llamaindex-subquestion-query.ipynb` -- Evaluate the impact of query planning and embedding choice.

+        - `llamaindex-yelp-agent.ipynb` -- Evaluate hallucination of an Llama-Index data agent.

+    - `langchain/` -- Examples using langchain as a framework.

+        - `langchain_async.ipynb` -- How to use the streaming capability of Langchain and monitor the results using trulens.

+        - `langchain_groundtruth.ipynb` -- Evaluate an LangChain application using ground truth.

+        - `langchain_quickstart.ipynb` -- Question-answering with LangChain.

+        - `langchain_model_comparison.ipynb` -- Compare different models with TruLens in a langchain framework.

+        - `langchain_summarize.ipynb` -- A summarization model using langchain.
+This type of model does not take as input a piece of text but rather a set of documents.

-- `trubot/`
+- **`vector-dbs/`**

+    Collection of examples that makes use of vector stores for context retrieval in question answering.

+    - `pinecone/` -- Examples that use pinecone as the vector store.

+        - `llama_index_pinecone_comparecontrast.ipynb` - Using llama-index and Pinecone to compare and contrast cities using their wikipedia articles.

+        - `langchain-retrieval-augmentation-with-trulens.ipynb` - Iterating on an LLM application using LangChain and Pinecone for retrieval augmentation.

+        - `constructing_optimal_pinecone.ipynb` - Experimenting with different Pinecone configurations.

+    - `faiss/` -- Examples that use faiss as the vector store.

+        - `langchain_faiss_example.ipynb` - Example using FAISS as the vector store.

-    Examples based on a question-answering chain with context indexed from the TruEra website.
+- **`trubot/`** - End-to-end examples based on a question-answering chain with context indexed from the TruEra website.

     - `hnswlib_trubot/` -- local vector db data indexing the Truera website for trubot examples.